Everything you need to know about the youth intake in Football Manager & how clubs produce newgens

 Begging for a Mega Drive until my parents gave in might have worked as a child, but it doesn’t make my youth intakes any better.
 There are ways to increase the quality of the youth intakes though and the first step is to actually understand the mechanics behind them.
-In this article I’ll explain how the youth intakes work and hopefully give you an idea or two how to maximise your own chances to find a wonderkid under the Christmas tree!
+In this article, I’ll explain how the youth intakes work and hopefully give you an idea or two on how to maximize your own chances to find a wonderkid under the Christmas tree!

 A guide to youth intakes in Football Manager

 I’m currently doing a “Youth Academy Challenge” on my Youtube channel with Swedish club Brommapojkarna.
 In this save I’m only allowed to use players produced in my own academy, which restricts the number of players I can use but puts great emphasis on youth development.
 Lucky for me, youth development is what I enjoy the most with Football Manager!
 I like it so much that I decided to make a video about it to accompany this guide!

 I will keep this guide general, but I will use examples from my own save to highlight certain aspects.

 Let’s start off by looking at the factors that affect the youth intakes in FM21.
 To simplify things, you can break it down into 3 areas:

 - Club facilities

 - Head of Youth Development

 Nation – How good and how often?